CloudDataPalina/toll-data-pipelines-airflow-kafka/README.md

 2. Copy DAG files into the `$AIRFLOW_HOME/dags` directory
 3. Enable the DAG in the Airflow UI
 4. Trigger the DAG manually or via schedule
-5. Verify generated files in the staging directory
+5. Verify generated files created by the DAG tasks

 ### 2️⃣ Streaming ETL with Kafka → MySQL
 #### Prepare MySQL
 Ensure Kafka broker and MySQL are running before starting the consumer.
+The consumer runs continuously and processes messages in real time.
 Execute the SQL script:

 ```sql